dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ### Android 15 support

 .NET for Android in .NET 9 adds .NET bindings for Android 15 (API 35).
-To build for these APIs, update the target framework of your project to `net9.0`:
+To build for these APIs, update the target framework of your project to `net9.0-android`:

 ```xml
 <TargetFramework>net9.0-android</TargetFramework>
 ```

+> [!NOTE]
-You can also specify `net9.0-android35` as a target framework, but the number `35` will likely change in future .NET releases to match newer Android OS releases.
+> You can also specify `net9.0-android35` as a target framework, but the number 35 will probably change in future .NET releases to match newer Android OS releases.

-### 64-bit Architectures by Default
+### 64-bit architectures by default

 .NET for Android in .NET 9 no longer builds the following runtime identifiers (RIDs) by default: